phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

-We do not filter child options out before passing them up to the parent.
-With this in mind please be mindful of the option
-naming to make sure that you don't cause collisions.
+We do not filter child options out before passing them a parent class or subcomponent.
+With this in mind, please be mindful of the option naming to make sure that you don't cause name collisions.
 See https://github.com/phetsims/tasks/issues/934.

 Try to keep related options groups together, both for instantiation and `merge` statements.
 For examples, if you
 have several options related to a11y, keep them together, don't interleave them with other options.

 ### Nesting

-If using composition for your type, and you want to pass options into a composed component of the type, you can nest
+If using composition for your class, and you want to pass options into a subcomponent, you can nest
-those options in a single option on your type, named according to the component you are passing the options to.
+those options in a single property, named according to the subcomponent you are passing the options to.
+In this example, `options.hSlider` is the nested options that will be passed to `HSlider`:

 ```js
 class MyNode extends Node {